-The Thom space of a vector bundle over a topological space is the topological space obtained by first forming the disk bundle of (unit) disks in the fibers of and then identifying the boundary of each disk, i.e. forming the quotient by the sphere bundle :
+The Thom space of a vector bundle over a topological space is the topological space obtained by first forming the disk bundle of (unit) disks in the fibers of and then identifying to a point the boundaries of all the disks, i.e. forming the quotient by the sphere bundle :

 in Top of the sphere bundle of .
 Therefore more generally, for any -bundle over , its Thom space is the the mapping cone

 For a compact topological space, the is a model for the one-point compactification of the total space .